netxms/netxms-doc/admin/upgrade.rst

 1. Download the latest version from http://www.netxms.org/download, if you don't have it.
 You will need Windows installer (named netxms-VERSION.exe, for example netxms-1.2.15.exe).

-2. Stop NetXMS server.
+2. Stop |product_name| server.

 3. Check database for possible inconsistencies:

 .. code-block:: cfg

-  C:\NetXMS\bin> nxdbmgr check
+  C:\|product_name|\bin> nxdbmgr check

 Proceed to the next step only if database checker does not report any errors!

-4. Run NetXMS installer and follow the prompts.
+4. Run |product_name| installer and follow the prompts.
 Normally, you will not need to change any settings on installation wizard windows.
 Alternatively, you can run the installer with /SILENT option to disable any prompts:

 .. code-block:: cfg

   C:\Download> netxms-1.2.15.exe /SILENT

-5. Check whether NetXMS Server service is running again.
+5. Check whether |product_name| Server service is running again.
 If it's not, most likely you have to upgrade your database to newer version.
 To upgrade database, use nxdbmgr utility:

 .. code-block:: cfg

-  C:\NetXMS\bin> nxdbmgr upgrade
+  C:\|product_name|\bin> nxdbmgr upgrade

-6. Start NetXMS server, if it is not already started.
+6. Start |product_name| server, if it is not already started.

 Agent
 ~~~~~